pytorch/torchdynamo/TROUBLESHOOTING.md

 ### Backend Compiler Errors
-With backend compilers other than TorchInductor the prcoess for finding the subgraph causing the error is nearly identical to the procedure in [errors in TorchInductor](#torchinductor-errors) with two important caveats.
+With backend compilers other than TorchInductor the process for finding the subgraph causing the error is nearly identical to the procedure in [errors in TorchInductor](#torchinductor-errors) with one important caveat.
 Namely, that the minifier will now be run on the graph that is traced by TorchDynamo, not the output graph of AOTAutograd.
 Let's walk through an example.

 ```py
 import torch